browserengineering/book/book/graphics.md

 character that are halfway inside the viewing window are still drawn.

-Scrolling should now be pleasantly fast, and hopefully well within the 16ms frame budget.
+Scrolling should now be pleasantly fast, and hopefully well within the 16ms animation frame budget.
 And because we split `layout` and `draw`, we don't need to change `layout` at all to implement this optimization.

 Mobile devices
 ==============